MSC01 1050

 Academic Year 2023-2024

-Mr. Sonny Ray Olguin (Pueblo of Isleta) (1st year Recruitment, Hibben Museum Partner Fellow, MMS)
+Mr. Sonny Ray Olguin (Pueblo of Isleta)

-Mr. Olguin completed his Bachelor of Arts in History in May 2021 at the University of Portland, where he was a Simon Scholar and recipient of the Davis New Mexico Scholarship.
+(1st year Recruitment, Hibben Museum Partner Fellow, MMS)Mr. Olguin completed his Bachelor of Arts in History in May 2021 at the University of Portland, where he was a Simon Scholar and recipient of the Davis New Mexico Scholarship.
 While at UP, he served as President of the Native American Alliance and was also a First-Generation Student Ambassador, supporting Native students on campus.
 After completing his undergraduate degree, he served in the Indigenous Educator Corps here in Albuquerque and as an intern with the Pueblo of Isleta’s Department of Education.
 He continues now as a licensed Level III Pre K-12 Educational Assistant.
 A member of the Pueblo of Isleta, and speaker of Tiwa, Mr. Olguin works with children in the Johnson O’Malley Summer program and the Tiwa Language Program based at the Yonan An Cultural Center.
 He has also been involved with the Shiehwif Heritage Garden, an intergenerational, cooperative, community garden at the Pueblo.
 His career interests focus on developing museums and centers as teaching and learning resources for the history of Native American culture.
 He is committed to serving his community as his professional career takes shape.

-Ms. Leticia De León (1st year Recruitment, Hibben Fellow, MMS program)
+Ms. Leticia De León

-Ms. De León will complete her Bachelor of Arts at the University of the Incarnate Word in San Antonio, TX in May 2023, with majors in Cultural Studies and Spanish and a minor in Music.
-A student of Hispanic heritage, she has excelled in her academic studies with particular love for the arts and performance, and wants to pursue a career in fine arts curation.
+(1st year Recruitment, Hibben Fellow, MMS program)Ms. De León will complete her Bachelor of Arts at the University of the Incarnate Word in San Antonio, TX, in May 2023, with majors in Cultural Studies and Spanish and a minor in Music.
+A student of Hispanic heritage, she has excelled in her academic studies with a particular love for the arts and performance and wants to pursue a career in fine arts curation.
 While completing her undergraduate degree, Ms. De León has served as an officer for the IUW Honors Program, and as a peer mentor for the university’s First Year Experience Program.
-She has chaired the UIW Arts and Music Festival committee for the last two years, and is recognized for her energetic involvement with campus community service.
+She has chaired the UIW Arts and Music Festival committee for the last two years and is recognized for her energetic involvement with campus community service.
 Her academic path in cultural studies grew from her initial focus in cultural anthropology, and she intends to focus in her graduate work on the interplay of literature, performance, and cultural histories in New Mexico.

-Mr. Lucas McDaniel (Completion year, Hibben Fellow, MMS program)
+Mr. Lucas McDaniel

-Mr. McDaniel completed his Bachelor of Arts in 2010 at California State University Northridge with a degree in Cinema and Television Arts.
+(Completion year, Hibben Fellow, MMS program)Mr. McDaniel completed his Bachelor of Arts in 2010 at California State University Northridge with a degree in Cinema and Television Arts.
 He then completed a Master of Fine Arts in Studio Arts at Otis College of Art and Design with an exhibition entitled, “An Illustrated Book About Birds” in 2017.
 Since completing his MFA, Mr. McDaniel has worked in art education and museum collection management positions (both as staff and paid internships) with increasing responsibilities, including with SITE Santa Fe in 2019 and The Harwood Museum of Art in 2021, during the height of the pandemic.
-He entered our graduate program in Fall 2020 with the intention of continuing to work and develop his professional skills and to pursue his MMS degree part-time.
+He entered our graduate program in the Fall of 2020 with the intention of continuing to work and develop his professional skills and pursue his MMS degree part-time.
 He has become a highly skilled collections manager and digital archivist through his work at the Harwood and as a National Council for Preservation Education intern with the NPS Whiskeytown National Recreation Area in 2021.
 Since 2022, he has worked as a contract archivist with The Lunder Research Center, located in Taos at the Couse-Sharp Historic Site, while continuing with his academic coursework.
 He has thrived in his archival work with the Lunder Center, and he is now ready to complete his master’s program with an exhibition project focused on Ben Lujan, a frequent model for E. I. Couse and other members of the Taos Society of Artists.
 Drawing on archival materials, photographs, audio recordings, and personal records from both Lujan and Couse, this project would be the first to highlight the biography of an individual who was a principal model in this Taos community.

 Academic Year 2022-2023

-Madisyn Rostro has been admitted to the Masters in Museum Studies degree program for Fall 2022 combining her interests in Native American Studies with Museum Studies.
+Madisyn Rostro has been admitted to the Masters in Museum Studies degree program for Fall 2022, combining her interests in Native American Studies with Museum Studies.
 During her undergraduate studies at Iowa State University, where she completed her Bachelor of Science Degree in both History and Anthropology, she worked as a highly motivated intern with their university museum and local art and public history museums.

 Alexis Scalese completed her Bachelor of Arts in American Studies in May 2022 at Amherst College, where she is a Mellon Mays Undergraduate Fellow.
 Her honors thesis is focused on Native community gardens and their relationship with plants, those who tend gardens, and their traditional knowledge.
 Her interests encompass archival practices, curation of special collections (including botanical collections), community engagement, and heritage education.
 During her undergraduate studies, she served as an intern with Isleta's Department of Cultural and Historic Preservation Office at Yonan An Cultural Center.
-A member of the Pueblo of Isleta, and speaker of Tiwa, Spanish, and English, Ms. Scalese is seeking a museum career that will serve her community, strengthening foodways and food sovereignty, while engaging the youth of the pueblo.
+A member of the Pueblo of Isleta and speaker of Tiwa, Spanish, and English, Ms. Scalese is seeking a museum career that will serve her community, strengthening foodways and food sovereignty while engaging the youth of the Pueblo.

 Jacquelyn Truitt completed her Bachelor of Arts here at UNM in August 2022, with dual majors in Anthropology and History and a minor in Museum Studies.
 She has excelled in her academic studies at UNM and holds a Cheryl L. Wase Memorial Scholarship for the Study of Archaeology from the Society of American Archaeology.
 Prior to returning to her undergraduate degree, Ms. Truitt completed culinary school and professional work in the bakery, hospitality, and travel industries, which have all contributed to her desire to focus and formalize her graduate studies on public engagement with the cultural heritage of New Mexico.
 Toward this goal, she began work this year as an Administrative Assistant and Archaeology Collections Assistant for the Maxwell Museum, and as a Laboratory Assistant at the Office of Contract Archaeology.
-Her aspirations are anchored here in New Mexico, and her passion for research on foodways as represented in the archaeological and historical record promises to grow.
+Her aspirations are anchored here in New Mexico, and her passion for research on foodways, as represented in the archaeological and historical record, promises to grow.
 She seeks a career in museum interpretation, public history, and collections care that will allow her to combine her interests and skills to engage audiences in the exploration of heritage.

 Academic Year 2021-2022

 Kylee Aragon received her Bachelor of Fine Arts at UNM in 2018, setting in motion her professional career in arts management and curatorial work focused on contemporary art and modern printmaking.
 Having grown up in Santa Fe, she came to UNM in 2009 to pursue her interests in art history and embraced gallery work at the Tamarind Institute, ultimately serving as its interim director in 2018.
 She developed a series of exhibitions for the Tamarind, and now in her curatorial position with Zane Bennett Contemporary Art in Santa Fe, she has revitalized their exhibition programming and gallery impact.
 She leads the gallery’s acquisition team and actively builds bridges between print artists and their audiences.
-She is committed to the professional arts and museum community here New Mexico and seeks to formalize her academic studies with the master’s degree.
+She is committed to the professional arts and museum community here in New Mexico and seeks to formalize her academic studies with a master’s degree.

 Natalie Ginez completed her Bachelor of Arts in May 2021 at Dickinson College in Pennsylvania, where she is studying Archaeology.
 Ms. Ginez has incorporated Museum Studies in her undergraduate degree through multiple internships in museum and archival settings, including at the New Jersey State Museum, the New York Historical Society, The Getty Villa, and the National Museum of the American Indian.
 She has also participated in archaeological research at the Snyder Site Complex, the ancestral home to the Lenni Lenape in New Jersey, and at Cahokia Mounds, Illinois.
-She hopes to pursue research with Maxwell Museum collections focused on the imagery of Mimbres pottery and ties to ancestral communities for Pueblo peoples of New Mexico.
+She hopes to pursue research with Maxwell Museum collections focused on the imagery of Mimbres pottery and ties to ancestral communities of the Pueblo peoples of New Mexico.
 Her interests also include museum education and interpretive approaches utilizing digital technologies to increase access to anthropological collections and cultural heritage

 Academic Year 2020-2021

 Ashlee Boydston-Schmidt joined the MA Program in the Fall of 2021.
 She completed her Bachelor of Arts at the University of Oklahoma in 2018 with dual degrees in Native American Studies and Anthropology.
 While completing her studies, Ash gained experience in collection Management at the San Noble Museum of Natural History, where she worked on archaeological election inventory, curation, and archival records related to NAGPRA compliance.
 This year, Ash worked with Senior Collection Manager Karen Price in the Archaeology collection of the Maxwell Museum.
-In her fellowship, she worked on a variety of projects including inventorying and researching objects in the People of the Southwest exhibit, reviewing photographs, and making stabilizing boxes for the Meiers collections.
+In her fellowship, she worked on a variety of projects, including inventorying and researching objects in the People of the Southwest exhibit, reviewing photographs, and making stabilizing boxes for the Meiers collections.

 Valentina Herrera completed her Bachelor of Arts Degree in 2019 at the Institute of American Indian Arts with a degree in Indigenous Liberal Studies and a certificate in Museum Studies.
 While pursuing her academic degree, Ms. Herrera has continued to build her resume in business administration, which includes professional roles in project management, research, and grant administration in many locations, most recently with her home community of San Felipe Pueblo.
 Ms. Herrera has spent this year participating in conducting an inventory of objects in the current exhibits at the Maxwell Museum.
 Her work includes photographing and documenting objects and working on an inventory of Mimbres pottery.